 Kyōrin-bō, Buddhist temple in Ōmihachiman, Japan.

-Kyōrin-bō is a Buddhist temple in Ōmihachiman with a main hall from which paths lead into bamboo groves and a moss garden featuring stone arrangements.
-The complex integrates architecture with natural elements throughout its grounds.
+Kyōrin-bō is a Buddhist temple in Ōmihachiman, Japan, with a main hall connected by walking paths to bamboo groves and a moss garden with stone arrangements.
+The grounds mix wooden architecture with dense plantings of maple and bamboo, which change in character across the seasons.

 The community of curious travelers